 To identify and recommend strategies for improving access for students with disabilities, the 2013 Legislature passed Senate Bill 5180, which formed a statewide Disability Task Force.
-The task force made recommendations for policies and funding at the state level, and also for local implementation.
+The task force made recommendations for policies and funding recommendations at the state level, and also for local implementation.

 Teachers and administrators support students with disabilities by ensuring all appropriate elements of secondary transition services are included in each student's Individualized Education Program (IEP).
-Parents and teachers can help students with disabilities by encouraging them to get involved in internships, community experiences, or workbased learning opportunities, or by helping them develop the "soft skills" needed for college success, including study skills, time management, communication, and selfadvocacy.
+Parents and teachers can help students with disabilities by encouraging them to get involved in internships, community experiences, or work-based learning opportunities, or by helping them develop the "soft skills" needed for college success, including study skills, time management, communication, and self-advocacy.

 More information about the Disability Task Force-including meeting information, materials, and resources for students, parents, and administrators-can be found on the WSAC website.
-By building the capacity of its school district partners, GEAR UP benefits students and families beyond the program's eligible population.
-Ongoing, high-quality professional development gives school staff-from administrators to support personnel-the knowledge and resources to fully support all students' aspirations.